Big Windup!: Manga

 Written and illustrated by Asa Higuchi, Big Windup! started in Kodansha's seinen manga magazine Monthly Afternoon on September 25, 2003.
-(Note: The series began in the magazine's November 2003 issue, released on September 25 of the same year.)
+(Note: The series began in the magazine's November 2003 issue, released on September 25 of that same year.)
 Kodansha has collected its chapters into individual tankōbon volumes.
-The first volume was released on March 20, 2004.
-As of November 21, 2024, 37 volumes have been released.
+The first volume was released on March 23, 2004.
+As of June 23, 2025, 38 volumes have been released.

 Anime

 An anime television series adaptation was produced by A-1 Pictures.
 It was directed by Tsutomu Mizushima, with Yōsuke Kuroda handling series composition, Takahiko Yoshida designing the characters and Shirō Hamaguchi composing the music.
 It ran for 25 episodes and was broadcast in Japan on various Japan News Network stations, including TBS and MBS from April 13 to September 28, 2007.
 (Note: TBS listed the air for the series on Thursday at 25:25, which is effectively Friday at 1:25 a.m.
 JST.)
 The first opening theme is "Dramatic" (ドラマチック, Doramachikku), performed by Base Ball Bear, while the first ending theme is "Medaka no Mita Niji" (メダカの見た虹), performed by Kozue Takada.
 The second opening theme is "Seishun Line" (青春ライン), performed by Ikimonogakari, while the second ending theme is "Arigatō" (ありがとう), performed by SunSet Swish.

 A second season, subtitled (〜夏の大会編〜, Natsu no Taikai-hen), aired for 13 episodes from April 2 to June 25, 2010.
 (Note: TBS listed the air dates for the series on Thursday at 25:25, which is effectively Friday at 1:25 a.m.
 JST; the first and last episode aired at 1:39 a.m. and 2:30 a.m., respectively.)
 The opening theme is "Natsuzora" (夏空), performed by Galileo Galilei, and the ending theme is "Shisō Densha" (思想電車), by CureaL.

 The series was licensed in North America by Funimation in 2008.
-It was released on two DVD sets on August 18 and September 26, 2009, respectively.
-Lance Heiskell, marketing director of Funimation, announced in January 2010 that the company had no plans to release the second season.
-The series debuted on the Funimation Channel on March 14, 2011.
-The second season was licensed by Right Stuf and released on DVD through its Nozomi Entertainment label on November 1, 2016.
+It was released on two DVD sets, with an English dub, on August 18 and September 26, 2009, respectively.
+Lance Heiskell, marketing director of Funimation, announced in January 2010 that the company had no plans to release the second season due to low sales.
+The first season debuted on the Funimation Channel on March 14, 2011.
+The second season was licensed by Right Stuf and released on DVD (in Japanese audio with English subtitles) through its Nozomi Entertainment label on November 1, 2016.

 Video game

-A video game adaptation of the series, subtitled "Honto no Ace ni Nareru Kamo" (ホントのエースになれるかも, Honto no Ace ni Nareru Kamo), was released on the Nintendo DS by Marvelous on December 13, 2007.
+A video game adaptation of the series, subtitled Honto no Ace ni Nareru Kamo (ホントのエースになれるかも, Honto no Ace ni Nareru Kamo), was released for the Nintendo DS by Marvelous on December 13, 2007.